Kingdom of Kurdistan

-The Kingdom of Kurdistan was a short-lived Kurdish state proclaimed in the city of Sulaymaniyah following the collapse of the Ottoman Empire.
+The Kingdom of Kurdistan was a short-lived and self-proclaimed Kurdish state declared in the city of Sulaymaniyah following the collapse of the Ottoman Empire.
 It lasted from September 1921 until July 1925.
 Officially, the territory involved was under the jurisdiction of the British Mandate of Mesopotamia.

 Sheikh Mahmud revolts

-During the collapse of the Ottoman Empire, Kurds attempted to establish an independent state.
+During the collapse of the Ottoman Empire, the Kurds attempted to establish an independent state.

 Mahmud Barzanji, the Shaykh of the Qadiriyyah order of Sufis, the most influential personality in Southern Kurdistan, was appointed governor of the former sanjak of Duhok, but rallied against the British and declared an independent Kurdistan in May 1919.
 He was defeated in June.

 On 10 October 1921, a statement was issued in Suleymanyah, the capital of Kurdistan, to establish a Kurdish government.
 Sheikh Mahmud Barzanji declared himself as the King of the Kingdom of Kurdistan.